 Your family is like a basketball team.
 That’s the theory behind family systems therapy (FST), an approach that asks entire family units to work individually and together to find solutions to problems being experienced by one or more members of the “team.”
 The family works collaboratively to help one another and to find new strategies to support each other when someone is struggling.
 The hope is that the therapy will rebuild the family team, healing broken relationships and solving—or at least ameliorating—long-standing problems.

 You Know What They Say About Middle Children…

 Whether or not birth order is an indicator of likely behavioral patterns, it is undeniable that every member of a family plays a role in the dynamics of that family—and that role can be positive or negative, helpful or damaging, neutral or influential.
-Family systems therapy seeks to understand existing roles in the hope of inspiring change that might lead to a better environment for everyone.
+FTS seeks to understand existing roles in the hope of inspiring change that might lead to a better environment for everyone.

 Family Systems Therapy and Substance Abuse Disorders

 In some cases, family systems therapy may be useful to a person struggling with addiction—particularly if the substance abuse disorder in question has its roots in an attachment disorder or family-related trauma of some kind.